jaredszajkowski/jaredszajkowski.github.io/content/post/new-site/index.md

 Welcome to my website.
 This is meant to serve as a place for me to publish various posts from my explorations into Arch Linux, data science, quant finance, and other topics.

-The theme has been adopted from the Hugo Theme Stack produced by Jimmy Cai.
+The theme has been adopted from the [Hugo Theme Stack](https://github.com/CaiJimmy/hugo-theme-stack) produced by Jimmy Cai.

-For more information about this theme: https://github.com/CaiJimmy/hugo-theme-stack

 This is the only theme that I have found that checks all of the following boxes: